Social Skills Training Group Program

 I have another child, can siblings be involved?

 Yes!
-We offer a Sibling Friendship Group on Tuesdays led by Erin Roseborough, MIND Institute Child Life Specialist.
+We offer a Sibling Friendship Group led by Erin Roseborough, MIND Institute Child Life Specialist.
 Topics include: bullying, friendships, family, problem solving, and more.
-For those families attending groups on Wednesday, we offer free childcare supervised by Child Life Volunteers.
-During this time your children will be able to play games, watch movies, play on the playground, and more.
+No fees are collected for participating in the sibling group.

 Do you take my insurance?